saararaja/JSON-Data-Vignette/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-4-1.png)

-#### What is the distribution of goals, assists, points and seasons per Skater position?
+#### What is the distribution of goals, assists, points and seasons per Skater position in franchise 3?

+A 5 number summary (Minimum, 1st Quartile, Median, Mean, 3rd Quartile, Maximum) is created for the number of goals, assists, points, and seasons for each of the skater positions.
+Upon examining the results, on average, position R has the highest number of goals, assists, and points.

 ``` r
 library(tidyverse)